 Certificate Revocation: Use the Certificates Revocation payload to revoke certificates on an iPhone or iPad.
 For example, an MDM administrator can create a list of certificates for revocation.
 Specifying a certificate authority (CA) enables revocation checking for all certificates chaining up to that CA.

-Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host (Supervised only): iPhone, iPod touch and iPad previously allowed any external host computer to start a device in Recovery Mode, which meant that the host computer could completely erase the device and restore the operating system. iOS 14.5 and iPadOS 14.5 now prevent this behaviour by default.
+Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host (Supervised only): iPhone, iPod touch, and iPad previously allowed any external host computer to start a device in Recovery Mode, which meant that the host computer could completely erase the device and restore the operating system. iOS 14.5 and iPadOS 14.5 now prevent this behavior by default.

 Prevent auto unlock: With watchOS 7.4, users can’t use their Apple Watch to unlock their paired iPhone running iOS 14.5.

-New restriction updates for macOS 11 up to macOS 11.3
+New restriction updates for macOS 11 through macOS 11.3

 New Shared iPad command updates for iPadOS 14.5